-Create this task with Administrative privileges
+Create this task with Administrative Privileges

 When you Run some tasks, you may see the UAC shield on the Run dialog box, with a message that This task will be created with administrative privileges.
 This is because, when Windows executes certain tasks, they need to be created with administrative privileges.
 Windows realizes this and acts accordingly.
-But what if you decide that you need to create a task with administrative privileges?
+But what if you decide to create a task with administrative privileges?

 To do so, right-click on the Taskbar and select Task Manager to open it.
 If your Task Manager is set to show fewer details, click on More details.
 Now in the Menu bar, select File > Run new task.